-In shadow paging, in contrast, the GVA \rightarrow GPA and GPA→HPA mappings are integrated by the VMM into a single set of shadow page tables (the sPT) that express GVA→HPA mappings that combine guest and VMM intent.
-The VMM makes the hardware use this integrated set of page tables when the guest running.
-Unlike nested paging, the VMM cares about changes to the guest page tables and other paging state in shadow paging.
+In shadow paging, the $\text{GVA} \rightarrow \text{GPA}$ and $\text{GPA} \rightarrow \text{HPA}$ mappings are integrated by the VMM into a single set of shadow page tables (the sPT) that express $\text{GVA} \rightarrow \text{HPA}$ mappings that combine guest and VMM intent.
+The VMM makes the hardware use this integrated set of page tables when the guest is running.
 Any architecturally visible change to guest paging state needs to invoke the VMM so that the VMM can adjust the integrated page tables to incorporate it.
 In order to do so, the VMM intercepts TLB-related instructions and control register reads and writes.
 Hence, any operation the guest performs to alert the hardware TLB of a change instead alerts the VMM of the change.
 The VMM's shadow paging implementation thus acts as a "virtual TLB" (VTLB) and the shadow page tables are the VTLB state.

 Suppose the guest creates a mapping (a page table entry) for the GVA 0xdeadb000, which it does by writing this mapping to the gPT.
 The new mapping is not guaranteed to be architecturally visible until the TLB is informed.
 The guest does this by using an INVLPG instruction to flush any matching entry from the TLB.
-The VMM intercepts this instruction, where it informs the VMM that any entry it has the the VTLB (the sPT) must be removed.
+The VMM intercepts this instruction, where it informs the VMM that any entry that has the VTLB (the sPT) must be removed.
 When the guest later accesses some address on the newly mapped page, for example Oxdeadbeef, the hardware walks the sPT, and on finding no entry, raises a page fault.
-The page fault is also intercepted by the VMM, which starts a walk of the gPT, looking for Oxdeadb000.
+The page fault is also intercepted by the VMM, which starts a walk of the gPT, looking for 0xdeadb000.
 If no such entry existed in the gPT, the VMM would then inject a page fault into the guest.
 In this case, however, the gPT has a corresponding entry, and so the sPT is updated to include this entry, as well as a mapping to the appropriate HPA.
 Since the page fault occurred as a result of inconsistency between the sPT and gPT, it is referred to as a shadow page fault, and the guest OS is unaware that it ever happened.
-The next time the guest tries to access any address on the page 0xdeadb000 the sPT will have the correct mapping.
+The next time the guest tries to access any address on the page Oxdeadb000 the sPT will have the correct mapping.